 1984 – Oscar Wyatt’s Coastal Corp. attempted a hostile takeover of Houston Natural Gas.
 Following the successful defeat of the attempt, the board of Houston Natural Gas hired Transco Energy President Ken Lay as Chairman and Chief Executive Officer.
 Houston Natural Gas’ pipeline operations grew dramatically with the $1.2 billion investment in Florida Gas Transmission and Transwestern Pipeline Company the same year.
 Houston Pipe Line was then part of a 14,000-mile natural gas pipeline network.
 During the same time frame, Houston Natural Gas began selling its non-gas operations.

-1984 – The Texoma Pipeline purchase was completed on November 19 for approximately $135 million cash by signing definitive agreements with Natural Gas Pipeline Company of America (NGPL) and Transok.
-Inc. Conversion of the 500-mile, 30-inch crude oil pipeline to natural gas service from Cushing, Okla. to Nederland, Texas was estimated at $8 million.
-Transok owned and operated the Oklahoma portion, NGPL owned and operated across the 39-mile portion at the Texas/Oklahoma border and Houston Pipe Line owned and operated the 272-mile southern portion from Paris to Nederland, Texas.
+1984 – The Texoma Pipeline purchase was completed on November 19 for approximately $135 million cash by signing definitive agreements with Natural Gas Pipeline Company of America (NGPL) and Transok, Inc. Conversion of the 500-mile, 30-inch crude oil pipeline to natural gas service from Cushing, Oklahoma to Nederland, Texas was estimated at $8 million.
+Transok owned and operated the Oklahoma portion, NGPL owned and operated across the 39-mile portion at the Texas/Oklahoma border, and Houston Pipe Line owned and operated the 272-mile southern portion from Paris to Nederland, Texas.

 1984 – Houston Pipe Line confirmed plans for several extensions to improve access to natural gas reserves.
 These included 58 miles of 24-inch line between Edinburg and Falfurrias, 24 miles of 10-inch line from HNG Petrochemical’s McMullen Plant to the vicinity of the George West Compressor Station, 17.6 miles of 16-inch line from a proposed Shell offshore platform to connect to the Black Marlin Pipeline, and 12.8 miles of 10-inch between Duvall and McMullen Counties.